department-of-veterans-affairs/va.gov-platform-architecture/rfc/2023/2023-05-01-va-rfc-frontend-performance.md

 ```

 ## Performance Scores

+Google Lighthouse [scores performance](https://developer.chrome.com/docs/lighthouse/performance/performance-scoring/#lighthouse-8) by taking time measurements in areas such as "Largest Contentful Paint", "Time to Interactive", and "Total Blocking Time", then calculating a 1-100 score from a weighted average of those measurements.
+Those scores are coded in the ranges: "0 to 49 (red): Poor," "50 to 89 (orange): Needs Improvement," "90 to 100 (green): Good." **All VA.gov applications measured fall into the "0-49: Poor" range**.
+That means that a Veteran could wait over 13 seconds for the homepage to become fully interactive.

 The following table samples performance scores, as of 10 May 2023, from the [Frontend Performance Dashboard](https://department-of-veterans-affairs.github.io/veteran-facing-services-tools/frontend-support-dashboard/lighthouse-performance-report/):